tpaau-17DB/libprettylogger/README.md

 logger.set_on_drop_file_policy(&OnDropPolicy::IgnoreLogFileLock);
 ```

-`OnDropPolicy` is declared in the `logging` module, and all its possible values
+`OnDropPolicy` is declared in the `logging` module, and all it's possible values
 are:
 * `IgnoreLogFileLock` **->** Ignore the log file lock and write to the log file
 anyway.